 ALTER TABLE schema.table REPLICA IDENTITY FULL;

-- Initial schema synchronization is not supported.
-DTS does not synchronize the schemas of the required objects from the source database to the destination database.
+- Schema synchronization is not supported.
+DTS does not synchronize the schemas of objects from the source database to the destination database.

-- You can select only tables as the objects to synchronize.
+- You can select only tables as the objects to be synchronized.

 - DTS does not synchronize the following types of data: BIT, VARBIT, GEOMETRY, UUID, TSQUERY, TSVECTOR, and TXID_SNAPSHOT.

 - If you perform a DDL operation on an object to be synchronized in the source database during data synchronization, you must perform the operation in the destination database.
 Then, you must restart the data synchronization task.

 INSERT, UPDATE, and DELETE

 Create a database, schema, and table in the destination AnalyticDB for PostgreSQL instance based on the schema of the objects to be synchronized.
 For more information, see SQL statements.

 - Purchase a data synchronization instance.
 For more information, see Purchase a DTS instance.
 Note On the buy page, set Source Instance to PostgreSQL, set Destination Instance to AnalyticDB for PostgreSQL, and set Synchronization Topology to One-Way Synchronization.

 - Log on to the DTS console.
 Note If you are redirected to the Data Management (DMS) console, you can click the icon in the lower-right corner to go to the previous version of the DTS console.